Effectiveness of Under-Desk Treadmills for Health and Productivity

 Daily Step Goals for Desk Treadmill Users

-- Aim to walk at a slower pace for thirty minutes per day, which is equivalent to around three thousand to four thousand steps.
+- You should try to walk at a slower pace for thirty minutes every day, which is around three thousand to four thousand steps.

 Ideal Walking Speed and Intensity